 - Visit the school’s financial aid office once a semester.
 Even though students may not have to begin repaying their loans while they are in school, students should not wait to understand their responsibilities.
-Students should know the status of their college’s or university’s student account and keep track of the types of aid they receive.
-By making this a habit, students can avoid overborrowing and stay within their budget.
+Students should keep track of the types of aid they receive and review their accounts with the college or university to stay within budget and avoid overborrowing.

-- Create a studentloans.gov account.
-Studentloans.gov, managed by the U.S. Department of Education, is a one-stop shop for managing federal student aid.
-With a studentloans.gov account, students can track all their student loans, check the interest rate of each one and total interest accumulated to date.
+- Create a studentaid.gov account.
+The studentaid.gov website, managed by the U.S. Department of Education, is a one-stop shop for managing federal student aid.
+With a studentaid.gov account, students can track their federal student loans, check the interest rate of each one and total interest accumulated to date.
 Students can also look over different repayment options, estimate monthly payments and learn who their loan servicer is for when repayment begins.

-Individuals have around $1.5 trillion nationwide and more than $49.4 billion statewide in outstanding student loan debt, according to the Federal Reserve Bank of New York.
+Individuals nationwide have nearly $1.6 trillion in outstanding student loan debt, according to the Federal Reserve Bank of New York.